-Based on the documentation submitted by the Provider on the audit date, the DDD Fiscal Section will determine a compliance score (percentage) and a compliance rating.
+Based on the documentation submitted by the Provider on the audit date, the Auditor will determine a compliance score (percentage) and a compliance rating.

 - a.
 Fiscal audit result of 100% is considered Fully Compliant. - b.
 Fiscal audit result of 86% to less than 100% is considered Substantially Compliant. - c.
-Fiscal audit result below 86% is considered Not Compliant. - 4.
-Post Audit Actions
+Fiscal audit result below 86% is considered Not Compliant.

+4. Post Audit Actions

-The Provider will receive an audit report and a letter indicating the Provider's compliance rating.
-If funds are to be recouped, a recoupment notification letter will be sent within thirty (30) calendar days of the audit.
+The Provider will receive a letter indicating the Provider's compliance rating and an audit report.
+If funds are to be recouped, a Notice of Recoupment letter will also be sent within thirty (30) calendar days of the audit.

 - a.
-Fully Compliant The Provider receives an audit report and a fully compliant letter. - b.
-Substantially Compliant The Provider receives an audit report, a substantially compliant letter, and a recoupment notification letter. - c.
-Not Compliant The Provider receives an audit report, a non-compliant letter, and a recoupment notification letter.
-The Provider will be required to develop a Corrective Action Plan. - 5.
-Informal Appeal Request a.
-The request for an informal appeal must be submitted in writing within fourteen (14) calendar days from the date indicated on the initial audit report to:
+Fully Compliant The Provider receives a: Notice of Initial Fiscal Audit Results letter and an audit report. - b.
+Substantially Compliant The Provider receives a: Notice of Initial Fiscal Audit Results letter, audit report, and a Notice of Recoupment Initial Fiscal Audit letter. - c.
+Not Compliant The Provider receives a: Notice of Initial Fiscal Audit Results letter, audit report, and a Notice of Recoupment Initial Fiscal Audit letter.
+The Provider will be required to develop a Corrective Action Plan.

+5. Informal Appeal Request

-A Provider with an audit result below 100% will have an option to submit an applicable ISP(s) or participant attendance log(s) that was not provided on the audit date by requesting an informal appeal.
+A Provider with an audit result below 100% will have an option to submit an applicable ISP(s) and/or Service Record(s) that were not provided on the audit date by requesting an informal appeal.

-Department of Health Developmental Disabilities Division, Fiscal Section 3627 Kilauea Avenue, Room 104 Honolulu, Hawaii 96816

-- b.
-The Provider must submit additional ISP(s) and participant attendance log(s) along with a written request for an informal appeal to substantiate the claim.
-(See Documentation Requirements for all billable claims.) - c.
-A request for an informal appeal received after fourteen (14) calendar days from the date indicated on the audit report will not be accepted.
+- a.
+The request for an informal appeal must be submitted in writing within fourteen (14) calendar days from the date indicated on the Notice of Initial Fiscal Audit Results letter and sent to the address indicated on the Notice of Recoupment Initial Fiscal Audit Letter. - b.
+The Provider must submit additional ISP(s) and/or Service Record(s) along with a written request for an informal appeal to substantiate the paid claim.
+(Refer to Section 3.8-A) - c.
+A request for an informal appeal received after fourteen (14) calendar days from the date indicated on the Notice of Initial Fiscal Audit Results letter will not be accepted. - d.
+If a written request for an informal appeal along with applicable ISP(s) and/or Service Record(s) are not submitted within fourteen (14) calendar days from the date indicated on the Notice of Initial Audit Results letter, the overpayment indicated on the Notice of Recoupment Initial Fiscal Audit letter, will be processed.

-- d.
-If a written request for an informal appeal and applicable ISP(s) or participant attendance log(s) are not submitted within fourteen (14) calendar days from the date indicated on the audit report, a recoupment letter will be initiated. - e.
-If the additional ISP(s) or participant attendance log(s) are determined by the DDD Fiscal Section to meet the requirements, the Provider will receive a written response to the informal appeal, adjust audit report, and an adjusted recoupment notification letter.
-The initial audit score and compliance rating remains the same. - f.
-If the additional ISP(s) or participant attendance log(s) are determined by the DDD Fiscal Section as not meeting the requirements, the Provider will receive a written review of the informal appeal letter and a recoupment letter. - 6.
-Formal Appeal Request a.
-The Provider may submit a request for a formal appeal in writing within thirty (30) calendar days from the date indicated on a review of informal appeal letter to:
+- e.
+If a written request for an informal appeal along with applicable ISP(s) and/or Service Record(s) are determined by the Auditor to meet the requirements for all findings, the Provider will receive a Review of Informal Appeal Request letter and an adjusted audit report.
+If some of the additional documents submitted are determined by the Auditor to not meet the requirements, the Provider will receive an adjusted Notice of Recoupment Informal Appeal letter in addition to a Review of Informal Appeal Request letter and an adjusted audit report.
+The initial audit score and compliance rating will remain the same. - f.
+If a written request for an informal appeal along with applicable ISP(s) and/or Service Record(s) are determined by the Auditor as not meeting the requirements, the Provider will receive a Review of Informal Appeal Request letter and a Notice of Recoupment Informal Appeal letter.

+6. Formal Appeal Request

 Formal appeals are conducted by the Department of Human Services and the Provider has the right to appeal audit findings in accordance with the procedural requirements of chapter 17-1736, subchapter 3, of the Hawaii Administrative Rules.
-[Eff 09/01/03 ] (Auth: HRS §346-59; 42 U.S.C. § 1396a) (Imp: 42 C.F.R. §447.252).
+[Eff 09/01/03] (Auth: HRS §346-59; 42 U.S.C. § 1396a) (Imp: 42 C.F.R. §447.252).